 "It's a nice milestone, but it's only temporary.
 I think I've still got a few more goals in me," he joked after the 4-2 victory.

 The future certainly looks bright for Müller, who has now won seven Bundesliga titles with the Bavarian giants.
-At only 28, the one-club man has made no secret about his desire to surpass Bayern greats Mehmet Scholl, Oliver Kahn, Bastian Schweinsteiger and Philipp Lahm, and their joint club record of eight domestic crowns.
+At only 28, the one-club man has made no secret about his desire to surpass Bayern greats Mehmet Scholl, Oliver Kahn, Bastian Schweinsteiger, Philipp Lahm and Franck Ribery, and their joint club record of eight domestic crowns.